-White House Chief of Staff's Anti-Leak Email Leaked to Press
+White House Chief of Staff's Anti-Leak Email Leaked to Politico

-In a striking irony, an email from White House Chief of Staff Susie Wiles warning staff against leaking to the press was itself leaked to the media.
-The email, obtained by Politico, was sent in March and contained strict instructions that no staff member in the Executive Office of the President is permitted to speak with journalists without explicit approval from the White House Communications Office.
-It further warned that unauthorized leaks would not be tolerated and could result in sanctions up to and including termination.
+The email stated that no staff member in the Executive Office of the President is permitted to speak to the media without approval from the White House Communications Office.
+It warned that unauthorised leaks would not be tolerated and could lead to sanctions, including termination.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list